tbroyer/promises/README.md

 The goal is to simplify asynchronous flows, avoiding the so-called _Callback Pyramid of Doom_.

-The major differences, besides strong type-checking brought/enforced by Java, are that:

- * the `then` method should be called only once per promise (at least for the time being, and even though it's not strictly enforced)
- * the `then` method is not asynchronous: if the promise is already fulfilled or rejected, the callbacks will be called synchronously, before the method returns.
+The major difference, besides strong type-checking brought/enforced by Java, is that the `then` method is not asynchronous: if the promise is already fulfilled or rejected, the callbacks will be called synchronously, before the method returns.

 The implementation is inspired by [Guava](http://code.google.com/p/guava-libraries/)'s `Optional` and `SettableFuture`, and includes a `FuturePromise` as a two-way bridge with Guava's `ListenableFuture`.
 The dependency on Guava is optional though (but then you won't bridge with futures).